First Published on 1st of May, 2021 by Patrick Carpen.Last updated: April 24, 2023 at 19:26 pm

-Sometimes, a breakup with a female partner, especially one who might be seeing someone else, draws a negative reaction from a man, and this in itself may be interpreted as a motive for murder.
-Shaquawn had said during the search operation which lasted about 28 days, that Shonette had been seeing someone else.
+More often than not, a breakup with a female partner, especially one who might be seeing someone else, elecits a negative reaction from a man, and this in itself may be interpreted as a motive for murder.
+Shaquawn had said during the search operation which lasted about 28 days that Shonette had been seeing someone else.
 However, whether there is any truth to this or not is unclear, and perhaps will never be known.

-On the afternoon of Thursday, 29th of April, 2021, the police received a confession from the teenage sister of Shonette Dover.
-The younger sister at that time was being interrogated by the police in the presence of a child care and protection officer.
+On the afternoon of Thursday, 29th of April, 2021, the police received a confession from the teenaged sister of Shonette Dover.
+The younger sister at that time was being interrogated by the police in the presence of a Childcare and Protection Officer.

-In the early morning hours of Friday, April 30, the teen led detectives to the spot where the partly decomposed body of 20 years old Shonette Dover was unearthed four feet underground in a sitting position.
+In the early morning hours of Friday, April 30, the teen led detectives to the spot where the partially decomposed body of 20 year old Shonette Dover was unearthed four feet underground in a sitting position.
 The decayed corpse was taken to the Linden Hospital where it was pronounced dead.
 Family members were called in to help identify the victim.
-The family said they are confident that that is the body of the missing girl.
-DNA samples were sent for testing and are presently awaiting confirmation.
+The family said they are confident that the body is that of the missing girl.
+DNA samples which were sent for testing subsequently confirmed that the decaying corpse was that Shonette Dover.
 Police shortly afterward issued a wanted bulletin for Shaquawn Alleyne who was nowhere to be found.

-To put things into perspective, everyone is wondering why the young girl stayed silent for nearly 30 days after witnessing her sister’s murder firsthand.
-Some psychologists might explain that different people respond differently to traumatic events, and in this case, we need to analyze the personality of the second hand victim of the crime.
+To put things into perspective, everyone is wondering why the younger sister stayed silent for nearly 30 days after witnessing her Shonette Dover’s murder firsthand.
+Some psychologists might explain that different people respond differently to traumatic events, and in this case, we need to analyze the personality of the secondhand victim of the crime before jumping to conclusions.